One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 Isack Hadjar – Arvid Lindblad

-With Verstappen leaving and Tsunoda not being up to the task of leading the team, Red Bull could do a full reset.
+Max Verstappen actually has a contract stretching until 2028, but he probably won’t fulfill it.
+Especially if Red Bull drop in performance in 2026 as expected.
+With the star leaving, Red Bull could do a full reset.
 The problem is that the team is no longer that attractive to drive for.

-At least they still have their junior drivers.
-Hadjar has looked really good so far in his rookie season, while Lindblad is an esteemed talent.
-They may have a rough time at Red Bull at first, but the team could truly build for the future with this lineup.
+Hadjar has looked good so far in his rookie season, and he gets a shot with Red Bull already in 2026.
+Lindblad is an esteemed talent, he’ll probably beat Lawson in his first year and get the promotion.
+They may have a rough time at Red Bull at first, but the team could try to build for the future with this lineup, as they truly seem to think Lindblad is the driver of the future.

 Aston Martin